corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/nodes/developing/generate-code/generate-code.md

 `test`, `docs`, and `.swagger_codegen`.

 `swagger_client` contains:
-* `api` contains the generated APIs from your web service endpoints, organized into dedicated classes for each web service resource.
+* `api` for the generated APIs from your web service endpoints, organized into dedicated classes for each web service resource.
-* `models` contains the model classes, generated based on the OpenAPI schemas used and defined in the web services.
+* `models` for the model classes, generated based on the OpenAPI schemas used and defined in the web services.
 * Additional files for configuring and establishing the connection to your web service.

 ![Client code generated in Python](5.png "Client code generated in Python")

-The following example shows you how to:
+This example shows you how to:
 * Set up the connection to your web service.
 * Use the generated APIs and models to start a flow.
 * Import the required classes from the `swagger_client` module in your tester application.